-The Exco Engineering division is located in a 135,000 square foot facility.
-It has machines with travels up to 22 feet and lift capacities of up to 70 tons.
 Exco Engineering supplies some of the largest and most complex moulds produced in the world.
 It has developed and applied many new techniques to this industry.
-Exco is able to engineer and accurately machine mould components, thereby reducing cost and the need for specially produced spare parts.
+Exco engineers and accurately machines mould components, thereby reducing cost and the need for specially produced spare parts.
 Moulds supplied by Exco Engineering are used primarily in the automotive industry to produce transmission case castings, engine blocks and, increasingly, structural parts.

-Edco was acquired early in fiscal 1995.
+Edco was acquired in fiscal 1995.
 It is located in a 48,000 square foot facility in Toledo, Ohio.
-Edco builds and repairs large die cast moulds for the automotive industry.
-Demand for its products was adversely impacted in the late 1990's by the bankruptcy of a major customer.
-Since then Edco has focused on developing business with the North American Tier 1 die casting supply base and foreign domestic automakers.
-It has succeeded in developing a strong relationship with several Tier 1 die casters in particular which account for a significant portion of its sales.
+Edco designs, builds and repairs large die cast moulds for the automotive industry.
+Edco has focused primarily on developing business with the North American Tier 1 die casting supply base and with foreign domestic automakers.
+It has succeeded in developing strong relationships with Tier 1 die casters which account for a significant portion of its sales.

-In the summer of 2008 Exco decided to establish Excoeng Mexico, a mould facility in Querétaro Mexico in order to service the growing number of die casters establishing operations in central Mexico.
+Excoeng Mexico commenced production in 2010 and is located in Querétaro Mexico.
+It services the growing number of die casters establishing operations in central Mexico.
 The facility is approximately 20,000 sq. ft.
-Sales started in 2011.
-Sales were generally to a local die caster and the business has been able to produce positive cash flow since 2012.
 This business also subcontracts work from Exco Engineering in Newmarket and is actively engaged in expanding its customer base among the numerous automotive die casters clustered around Queretaro, Mexico.
-The facility has the ability to maintain and rebuild moulds and has matured to the point where it now produces many highly technical components and complete moulds in-house.
-Apart from Excoeng Mexico (as described above) no other production facility in the Casting Technology group is unionized.
+The facility maintains and rebuilds moulds and has matured to the point where it now produces many highly technical components and complete moulds in-house.
+Excoeng Mexico is the only production facility in the Casting Technology Group that is unionized.